Patternslib/pat-tiptap/src/documentation.md

     - data-pat-tooltip

-The whole list must be wrapped within an element with a ``tiptap-items`` class.
+The suggestion items must be wrapped within an element with a ``tiptap-items`` class.
 The individual items in the list must be wrapped by an element which:

 - has a ``tiptap-item`` class,